14 October 2024

 Though, despite some worries about new fiscal policies coming into force, the UK’s economic landscape proved promising in Q3.

-The Office for National Statistics (ONS) reports that as of August 2023, inflation remained at 2.2%, the same rate as was reported in July.
-This is just 0.2% above the Bank of England (BoE) target of 2%, showing signs of stabilisation in the overall cost of living.
+The Office for National Statistics (ONS) reports that as of September 2024, inflation dropped to 1.7%, down from 2.2% in July and August.
+This is now 0.3% below the Bank of England (BoE) target of 2%, showing signs of stabilisation in the overall cost of living.
 The BoE kept the base rate of interest at 5% in September.

 US